 Chancellor Selection Committee:

-The Chancellor Selection Committee, which I was appointed to at the September Board of Trustees meeting met for the first time on Monday, October 8th.
-Serving on this 21 person committee as one of only two student representatives is a huge honor and a serious responsibility.
+The Chancellor Selection Committee, which I was appointed to at the September Board of Trustees meeting, met for the first time on Monday, October 8th.
+Serving on this 21-person committee as one of only two student representatives is a huge honor and a serious responsibility.
 Prior to the first meeting I consulted with former Student Body President, JJ Raynor, who served on the selection committee that chose Chancellor Thorp.
 At this first meeting the selection committee chose Bill Funk and his search firm to help us in our search efforts for this university’s next great chancellor.
 The Student Body Secretary and Student Body Vice President pulled together reports on the firms the committee was choosing between, which allowed me to do research ahead of the firms’ presentations.
 There is no doubt in my mind that the committee made the right choice with Bill Funk & Associates.
 The committee also divided into subcommittees at this meeting.
 I will serve as a member of the public forum subcommittee charged with planning public forums for all campus stakeholders.

 In addition to going into the meeting prepared, my team and I are doing a variety of things to gain student input so I can best represent all 18,000 undergraduates at the committee level.
 We have held four UNC vision-setting meetings with student leaders from all across campus where we discussed what students value most in a chancellor and in this university.
 The end result of these discussions and the upcoming public forum for all students will be a one-page document that expresses the chief concerns of students for the next chancellor.
 These thoughts will then inform the collective statement from the committee expressing the university’s overall goals in the next chancellor.
 Longer descriptions of this process can be found in other officers’ reports.